MercersKitchen/Advanced-Computer-Science/Processing_JAVA Pong/01 OPP Processing_JAVA/Class Design Hierarchy/README.md

    - One access modifier, not a line of code
    - Breaks the hierarchy because final ends the expending of abstract design

+6. See https://github.com/QEHS-ProcessingJava/Pong-Abstract-Version for Getters Example
+   - How are Setters used (set the variable outside the class, for it to be used inside the class

+Work Periods for Pong
-Rewrite Pong to include access modifiers and class hierarchy
+- Rewrite Pong to include access modifiers and class hierarchy
+- Classes, Extending
+- Abstract
+- Anonymous
+- Final
+- Public, Private
+- Getter Method (encapsulation)
+- Setter Method (outside to inside Class)

 ---